Utkarsh-3108/Basic_Calculator_UM.Project-1/README.md

 ## What I Learned 📚

-• DOM manipulation with querySelector and addEventListener
+• DOM manipulation with querySelector and add EventListener

 • CSS Flexbox/Grid for responsive layouts